Known bugs

-- Apfloat has been tested with Sun's JVM,
+Apfloat has been tested with various JVMs.
+However, historically JVMs have

-historically JVMs have been known to have bugs that may prevent some programs from running.
+been known to have bugs that may prevent some programs from running.
+For example,

 Other known issues

-an apfloat program, it may be because they can't be deleted in garbage collection.
+an apfloat program, it may be because they can't be deleted at program shutdown.

-If you're using Sun's VM you may want to send Sun some feedback regarding bug
+If you're using Oracle's VM you may want to send Oracle some feedback regarding bug

 4715154